dietercastel/tensorgami/README.md

-# tensorgami
+# tensorgami.jl
-Combining the beauty of Origami &amp; Kirigami with the beauty of tensors.
+Combining the beauty of Origami &amp; Kirigami with the beauty of tensors and Julia.